Meet Our board

 (she/her)

 Laurie is a second-generation American Chinese and Vietnamese settler and first-born daughter of a Hoa single mother.
-She is a visitor in the unceded and stolen ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh Nations and is a settler of the ancestral, unceded lands Coast Salish people, specifically the Duwamish and Muckleshoot People (or “Seattle” in the colonizers’ language).
-She moved to BC after living in Tokyo, Japan with her fifth-generation Japanese-American husband before recently returning to the US.
+She is a visitor in the unceded and stolen ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh Nations and is a settler of the ancestral, unceded lands Coast Salish people, specifically the Duwamish and Muckleshoot People (or “Seattle”).

 Veronica (Ronnie) Bonifacio Lorimer